hypnomacka/operagx-nitro-grabber/README.md

-A simple program for getting discord nitro promotion links using opera gx api
+A simple program for getting discord nitro promotion links using opera gx api exploit

 To run it just open cmd and type "java -jar nitro_grabber.jar" and it should start